Dog Face Swollen – Should You Be Worried?

 If the allergens are present in food, your pet eating a special diet will certainly help a lot.
 If the dog is allergic to vaccines, always let the veterinarian know before they start giving the shots.

-If the presumptive diagnosis is that your dog doesn't have allergies, but dental problems - they are easily prevented.
-All you need to do is take good care of your pup's teeth, and that's it - much simpler than preventing allergies.
+If the presumptive diagnosis is that your dog doesn’t have allergies but dental problems – they are easily prevented.
+All you need to do is take good care of your pup’s teeth, and that’s it – much simpler than preventing allergies.

 Trauma cannot be prevented at all - but you can try to aim to keep your pup safe.
 So, you shouldn't let your pup run free, and limit playing with other dogs.
 If any trauma does occur, you should visit the vet to check out the signs and issues.